 GlobeIn Artisan Box Review July 2016 – Final Thoughts

 How can you not love this box!
 I am probably one of their biggest fans, and always will be.
 I can’t believe I didn’t pay more attention to them when they first came on the market.
 I was definitely missing out, but at least I’m not anymore.
 I have REALLY enjoyed the last few month’s.
 Their themes have been pretty amazing, and this month’s is no exception.
 I received 2 really awesome kitchen accessories that I didn’t yet own.
 The salt & pepper shakers, and the spoon rest will make my cooking experiences a lot more enjoyable.

 The Artisan Box offers a themed collection of 4-5 hand-crafted items, including our signature palm leaf hand-woven basket from Oaxaca, Mexico.
-Each item comes along with a printed story about […]Use code WELCOME to get $10 OFF with a 3-month subscription!
+Each item comes along with a printed story about […]Use code WELCOME to get $10 OFF!
 Learn More about GlobeIn Artisan Box »